Sell Cartier Love Bracelets Online

 - Popularity: is this particular Love bracelet in high demand at the moment?

 - Box and Papers: having the original screw, box and papers for your Love bracelet will add value.
-You can however still sell your bracelet without these.
+You can however still sell your Cartier jewelry without these.
 Be sure to mention whether or not you are in possession of these when requesting a quote.

 Originally only sold to lovers, the gold Cartier Love bracelet began to make its way onto the wrists of those who epitomized old Hollywood, and into the fashion world decades later.
 Locked onto icons such as Cary Grant, Elizabeth Taylor, and Frank Sinatra, the bracelet withstood the strands of time.
 Today, Hollywood is fixated on the bracelet.
 Actresses like Angelina Jolie, Sarah Jessica Parker, and Eva Mendes wear them today, and an altruistic version of the bracelet launched, in which Cartier donated the proceeds to charities.